Best Areas to Stay in Key West Pin 4

 There you have it – the 7 best areas to stay in Key West on your trip to the southernmost U.S. city.

-Despite its compact size, the town offers a wide variety of accommodation options.
+Despite its compact size, the town offers a wide variety of accommodations.

 Sure, prices aren’t cheap, even in the off-season.
 However, the interesting designs, the luxurious amenities, and the great service make the experience worth your money.

-So, regardless of whether you want to soak in history and culture, party the night away, or relax at the beach, you’ll find the right lodging for you.
+So, regardless of whether you want to soak in history and culture, party the night away, or relax at the beach, you’ll find the best Key West hotel for you.

-And if you need inspiration on what to see and do during your visit, check out our Key West travel guide.
+And if you need inspiration on things to do during your visit, check out our Key West travel guide.

-Which area would you stay in next time you travel to Key West?
+Where will you stay in Key West next time you visit?

 Where to Stay in Key West Pin 2